pavantanniru/flask-render-templates/README.md

 # flask-render-templates
-using flask render_template , erro_handlers,url_for,request,html ,css
+From !flask render_template , error_handlers,url_for,request,html ,css using PYTHON 💨💫